liamjosephnolan/liamjosephnolan.github.io/docs/turtlesim.md

     }
 }

-void pose_callback(const turtlesim::msg::Pose::SharedPtr msg, const rclcpp::Node::SharedPtr node,
+// this is our edge detection function, it relies on the x and y postiton of the turtle to determine if it is inbounds or not void pose_callback(const turtlesim::msg::Pose::SharedPtr msg, const rclcpp::Node::SharedPtr node,
                    rclcpp::Publisher<geometry_msgs::msg::Twist>::SharedPtr publisher) {
     static bool is_rotating = false; // Flag to indicate if the turtle is rotating